-If you change health plans during the Benefit Choice Period, or elect health coverage after opting out, your new health insurance ID cards will be mailed to you directly from your health insurance carrier, not from the Department of Central Management Services.
-You should expect your new ID cards by the beginning of the plan year, July 1, 2011.
-If you need to have services provided on or after July 1, 2011, but have not yet received your ID cards, contact your health insurance carrier.
+If you change health plans during the Benefit Choice Period, or re-elect health coverage after opting out, your new health insurance ID cards will be mailed to you directly from your health insurance carrier, not from the Department of Central Management Services.
+If you need to have services but have not yet received your ID cards, contact your health insurance carrier.

-Remember, whatever health plan you elect during the Benefit Choice Period will remain in effect the entire plan year, unless you experience a qualifying change in status that allows you to change plans.
+Remember, whatever health plan you elect during the Benefit Choice Period will remain in effect the entire plan year unless you experience a qualifying change in status that allows you to change plans.

-Most expenses that you or your dependent incur outside what your elected health plan covers, such as copayments and deductibles, are reimbursable through the pretax Medical Care Assistance Plan (MCAP).
-See the Flexible Spending Accounts section on page 25 for details.
+Most expenses that you or your dependents incur outside the amounts covered by your health insurance, such as copayments and deductibles, are reimbursable through the pretax Medical Care Assistance Plan (MCAP).
+See the Flexible Spending Accounts section on page 26 for details.